 CDI engages primarily in the manufacture, assembly, wholesale, retail, purchase, and trade of refrigeration equipment, including Condura and Kelvinator brand refrigerators and freezers.
-CDI manufactures a select range of its products at its factory at Light Industry and Science Park in Cabuyao, Laguna, adjacent to CCAC's air conditioning and commercial refrigeration factory.
-CDI factory has a capacity of 300,000 units per year and a production area of 16,420 sqm.
-CDI has the largest share of the residential and light commercial ("RLC") refrigeration market in the Philippines.
+CDI's refrigeration equipment is manufactured at its factory at Light Industry and Science Park in Cabuyao, Laguna, adjacent to CCAC's air conditioning and commercial refrigeration factory.
+The CDI factory has a capacity of 300,000 units per year and a production area of 16,420 sq. m.
+The Company believes CDI had the largest share of the residential and light commercial ("RLC") refrigeration market in the Philippines in 2016 as measured by revenues.